Christophe Lab: The Starchitect of Eastern Paris

 Next Article Teacher, Laundress, Seamstress: Women of the Paris Commune

-Allison Zinder is a gastronomy guide and culinary educator working in French food, culture, history, and art.
-A certified chef and pastry chef, she offers market tours, food history tours, food-related Study Abroad programs, and Food & Beverage courses at hospitality schools in Paris.
-Allison has lived in France for 25 years.
-She is passionate about sharing her deep cultural knowledge, and has created engaging educational experiences for over 4000 clients.
+Allison Zinder is a gastronomy guide and culinary educator working in French food, culture, and history.
+A certified chef and pastry chef, she offers dynamic (and delicious) market tours, food history tours, and food-related Study Abroad programs in Paris.
+Allison has lived in France since 1995 and is passionate about sharing her deep cultural knowledge.
+She has created engaging educational experiences for over 5000 clients, and is currently offering the insider program Food & Culture of France, a deep dive into French gastronomy, history, and art de vivre.